Embed This Data

 - FDI Inflow:

-South Korea’s economic freedom score is 71.2, making its economy the 31st freest in the 2014 Index.
-Its score is 0.9 point higher than last year, with improvements in financial freedom and monetary freedom outweighing modest declines in business freedom, labor freedom, and fiscal freedom.
-South Korea is ranked 8th out of 42 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.
+South Korea’s economic freedom score is 71.5, making its economy the 29th freest in the 2015 Index.
+Its score is 0.3 point higher than last year, with improvements in property rights, labor freedom, and monetary freedom exceeding declines in the management of government spending and business freedom.
+South Korea is ranked 7th out of 42 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.

-Conservative President Park Geun-hye assumed office in February 2013 vowing a new approach to North Korea.
-Her “trustpolitik” strategy balances enhancing South Korean defense capabilities to deter North Korean attacks with a willingness to engage Pyongyang in conditional, reciprocal diplomacy.
+Conservative President Park Geun-hye assumed office in February 2013 vowing a new policy toward North Korea.
+Her “trustpolitik” strategy balances enhancing South Korea’s ability to deter North Korean attacks with a willingness to engage Pyongyang in conditional, reciprocal diplomacy.
 North Korea has demanded that it first be granted unconditional aid and developmental subsidies from Seoul.
 Pyongyang rejected Park’s “Dresden Declaration,” a vision for Korean reconciliation articulated during a visit to Germany, as an attempt at “unification through absorption.”
 At home, Park has yet to deliver on pledges of a mixture of business-friendly economic policies to jump-start the economy and increased government “social welfarism” to redress economic disparities.
-South Korea, the world’s 15th-largest economy, has enjoyed decades of impressive economic growth and is a world leader in electronics, telecommunications, automobile production, and shipbuilding.
+Scandals involving senior administration officials have reduced her popularity and political capital.
+The country remains a world leader in electronics, telecommunications, automobile production, and shipbuilding.

-Despite the political system’s overall health, bribery, influence peddling, and extortion remain present in politics, business, and everyday life.
-In 2012, the speaker of South Korea’s National Assembly resigned after allegations surfaced that he had obtained his post through bribery.
+Despite the political system’s overall health, bribery, influence peddling, and extortion continue in politics, business, and everyday life.
+Since 2013, there have been several investigations into allegations of corruption among high-ranking officials.
 A well-functioning modern legal framework ensures strong protection of private property rights.
-The rule of law is effective, and the judicial system is efficient.
+The rule of law is effective, and the judicial system is independent and efficient.

-The top individual income tax rate is 35 percent, and the top corporate tax rate is 22 percent.
-A 10 percent surtax on individual and corporate rates and a value-added tax (VAT) bring the overall tax burden to 25.9 percent of GDP.
-Government spending is equivalent to 30.2 percent of total domestic output.
-The budget balance has been in small surplus, and public debt remains below 35 percent of GDP.
+The top individual income tax rate is 35 percent, and the top corporate tax rate is 22 percent (with a 10 percent surtax on individual and corporate rates).
+Other taxes include a value-added tax.
+The overall tax burden is equivalent to 26.8 percent of domestic income.
+Government spending equals 32.7 percent of total domestic output, and public debt amounts to approximately 37 percent of GDP.